mikemag/MonkeyCAM/README.md

 portion is slightly more general, but again is specialized to ski and snowboard manufacture.

-Here is an overview of what MonkeyCAM generates: https://rawgit.com/mikemag/MonkeyCAM/master/Sample-output/Sample-snowboard-overview.html
+The easiest way to use MonkeyCAM is at [MonkeyCAM.org](https://www.monkeycam.org).
+See the [tour](https://www.monkeycam.org/tour) for an overview of the site.

+MonkeyCAM creates nine G-Code programs to cut all parts of a ski or snowboard on your CNC machine.
+For a real example of the results, see https://monkeycam.org/results/5744863563743232

 MonkeyCAM is published on Github at https://github.com/mikemag/MonkeyCAM